bartaxyz/artwork-framer/README.md

 #### Running the Script

-Once you're set up, you can run the script.
+Once you're set-up, you can run the script.

 ```bash
 ./artwork-framer.sh